 Champagne vs. sparkling wine

 Did you know that champagne and sparkling wine are the same things?
 The only difference is tied up in the legality of the location where the alcohol was produced.
 According to EU law, only champagne produced within 100 miles radius of Champagne, France, a city in the Burgundy region of France, can be legally called Champagne.
 By law, champagne made outside of that parameters must be called Sparkling wine.
-Interesting, isn't it?
+Interesting.

 - Crème de cassis.
 A French black currant liqueur.
 A little bit goes a long way.
 Adjust as needed for your taste bud.
 I found my Creme de cassis (Mont Biseu brand) at Total Wine.